Graph Neural Network Based Access Point Selection for Cell-Free Massive MIMO Systems: Experimental Results and Analysis

 Figure \ref{results_precisionRecall} illustrates precision and recall for the two cell-free networks with $L=100$ and $L=50$.
-Here, we used the threshold 0.5 to classify the edges on the graph in order to calculate precision and recall values.
-When only the 10 APs closest to master AP ($c_{UE}=10$) are considered for AP selection, in each cell-free network with $L=100$ and $L=50$ about 16\% and 13\% positive links are ignored.
-These initial recall values drop to 9\% and 6\% when $c_{UE}=20$.
-Therefore, the maximum recall that can be achieved by the GNN is limited by the resultant recall after the initial clustering procedure.
+Here, we used the threshold 0.5 to classify the edges on the graph in order to calculate the precision and recall values.
+When only the 10 APs closest to master AP ($c_{UE}=10$) are considered for the AP selection, in each cell-free network with $L=100$ and $L=50$ about 16\% and 13\% positive links are ignored, respectively.
+When $c_{UE}$ is increased to 20, respectively, these values drop to 9\% and 6\%.
+Hence, the maximum recall that can be achieved by the GNN is limited by the resulting recall after this initial clustering procedure.
 From Figure \ref{results_precisionRecall}(a), it can be observed that when $L=100$ and $c_{UE} = 10$ proposed method achieves a precision and a recall up to 0.83 and 0.68 respectively.
-This recall value reflects the recall due to GNNs inaccuracy and the recall due to initial clustering.
+This recall reflects the recall due to GNN's inaccuracy and the recall due to initial clustering.
 When $c_{UE} = 20$, it can be observed that recall is improved slightly at the expense of precision.
-This is due to fact that as we increase $c_{UE}$ the number of APs considered for link prediction, we increase the negative edges in the graph resulting a class imbalance between positive and negative edges.
-From Figure \ref{results_precisionRecall}(b) similar effects on precision and recall can be observed when $c_{UE}$ is increased in the simulation of the cell-free network with $L=50$.
+This is due to fact that as we increase $c_{UE}$, the number of APs considered for link prediction, we increase the negative edges in the graph resulting a class imbalance between positive and negative edges.
+From Figure \ref{results_precisionRecall}(b), similar effects on precision and recall can be observed when $c_{UE}$ is increased in the simulation of the cell-free network with $L=50$.